The Lodge (film): Plot

-Laura Hall takes her own life after her estranged husband Richard informs her he plans to marry Grace Marshall, a woman he met while researching a book about an extremist cult.
+Laura Hall dies by suicide after her estranged husband Richard informs her he plans to marry Grace Marshall, a woman he met while researching a book about an extremist cult.
 Raised in the cult, Grace was the sole survivor of their mass suicide, led by her father.
 Laura's death devastates her and Richard's children, teenage Aiden and young Mia.

 Six months later, Richard announces that they will spend Christmas with Grace at the family's remote Massachusetts lodge to get to know each other.
 Aiden and Mia uncover Grace's past, including video footage of the cult, showing the deceased followers draped in purple silk with duct tape across their mouths reading "sin."
 At the lodge, the children act hostile toward Grace and refuse efforts to bond with her, even after Richard departs back to the city for a work obligation.
-Grace's unease is compounded by the abundance of Catholic iconography in the cabin, which causes her to have nightmares about her father.
+Grace's unease is compounded by the abundance of Catholic iconography (including a reproduction of the Virgin Annunciate by Antonello da Messina) in the cabin, which causes her to have nightmares about her father.
 After being rebuked for watching her shower, Aiden prepares Grace a cup of cocoa and the group watches a movie; during which the siblings decide to use a gas heater indoors and Grace wonders whether it is safe.

 In the morning, Grace awakens to discover that her belongings – including her clothing, psychiatric medication, and pet dog – are missing, as well as all the food and Christmas decorations.
 The generator has gone out, leaving all of their cell phones dead.
 Grace suspects the children have pranked her but finds their belongings missing as well.
-She notices the clocks have advanced to January 9th.
+She notices the clocks have advanced to January 9.
 Aiden tells Grace he dreamed the gas heater malfunctioned and they all suffocated and expresses fear that they may be in the afterlife.